magesteve/PreferencesSpellBook/README.md

     @IBAction func preferenceAction(_ sender: Any) {
         PreferencesItem.display()
     }

+#### Demo App

 The above examples can be found in the open-source PreferencesSpellBook-Demo app.

     https://github.com/magesteve/PreferencesSpellBook-Demo

+## License
+PreferencesSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/PreferencesSpellBook/blob/main/LICENSE) License.